panda7789/docs.cs-cz/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-6. Přidejte následující kód do `WorkflowHostForm_Load`.
+6. Přidejte následující kód pro `WorkflowHostForm_Load`.

     ```vb
     'Initialize the store and configure it so that it can be used for